 1/4 teaspoon cinnamon

 3 tablespoons cold, unsalted butter, cut in pieces

 Put the flour, sugar and spices in a small food processor and pulse to combine.
-Add the butter and pulse until the mixture resembles coarse corn meal.
-Add the oatmeal and pulse until the topping comes together in lumps.
+Add the butter and pulse until the topping comes together in lumps.
+Add the pecans and pulse once or twice to distribute the nuts evenly in the topping.

 Print-friendly version of this post.

-Two Years Ago – Pork Tenderloin Medallions with Mushrooms & Mustard Sauce
+Five Years Ago – Beef Tenderloin with Red Wine Mushroom Sauce

 Or Click Here! for a complete list of and links to all the recipes on this blog!